Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Planners

-The PRM* planner also follows the standard version closely.
-The main change is that the roadmap is constructed by first sampling a batch of transition nodes (i.e., nodes that fulfill the constraints of a task), which enlarges the set of reached modes and then sampling a batch of nodes in the reached modes, until a goal mode is reached.
-Then, a standard A* with an edge queue is used for the search over the roadmap.
+The main change in the PRM* planner is that the roadmap is constructed by first sampling a batch of transition nodes (i.e., nodes that fulfill the constraints of a task), which enlarges the set of reached modes $M$ and then sampling a batch of nodes in the reached modes, until the terminal mode is reached.
+Then, a standard A* with an edge queue is used for the search over the multi-modal roadmap.